RequestNetwork/Request-OP/slate/source/index.html.md

 Once you receive the **transaction** object, you need to check some parameters to ensure it actually corresponds to the broadcast of a request payment transaction.

-* First one is verifying the name of the method called is "broadcastSignedRequestAsPayer":
+* First one is verifying the name of the method called is "broadcastSignedRequestAsPayer" or "broadcastSignedRequestAsPayerAction" (for ERC20 requests):

-`transaction.method.name == 'broadcastSignedRequestAsPayer'`
+`transaction.method.name === 'broadcastSignedRequestAsPayer' || transaction.method.name === 'broadcastSignedRequestAsPayerAction'`

 > Example for getting additionnal info of the transaction: